398990019/Info_fusion/web/README.md

 ## Features

 - Modern, responsive design using Tailwind CSS
-- Article cards with summaries and cross-disciplinary insights
+- Article cards with summaries and key takeaways
 - TypeScript for type safety
 - Built with Next.js App Router